Ved Lekic

-1. Developing and applying new techniques for imaging sub-surface structures, including full waveform modeling and self-parameterizing inversions;
+1. Developing and applying new techniques for imaging sub-surface structures, including full waveform modeling and self-parameterizing inversions of gravity and magnetic data;

 2. Describing and quantifying the relationship between deep processes and structures and surface tectonics on global and regional scales;